 Source of Inspiration: Redesign for distinction

-→ To see the current eBay auctions for 1995 Upper Deck Electric Diamond Gold parallels, click here.
+To view the current eBay auctions for 1995 Upper Deck Electric Diamond Golds, click here.